Special education in the United States: State funding systems

 According to a CSEF Report on State Special Education Finance Systems, on average, states provide about 45 percent and local districts about 46 percent of the support for special education programs, with the remaining 9 percent provided through federal IDEA funding.
 States use a variety of methods of allocating funds to school districts.
 Under a weighted special education funding system, (used by about 34% of the states), state special education aid is allocated on a per-student basis.
 Under the weighted funding system, the amount of aid provided to local districts is based on the funding "weight" associated with each special education student, enabling districts serving students with greater needs to receive more money than districts whose students require fewer services.
 Under a flat grant system, (used in only one state) funding is based on a fixed funding amount per student.

 Other states provide a flat grant based on the count of all students in a district, rather than on the number of special education students.
 Advocates for this system argue that it takes away the incentive to over-identify students for special education.
 However, the range of special education-eligible students in various districts is so broad, that the flat grant-based system creates significant disparities in the local effort required.

 There are other funding systems in use.
 Under a resource-based system, funding is based on an allocation of specific education resources, such as teachers or classroom units.
 Resource-based formulas include unit and personnel mechanisms in which funds are based on payment for specified resources, such as teachers, aides, or equipment.
 Under a percentage reimbursement system, the amount of state special education aid a district receives is directly based on its expenditures for the program.
-The variable block grant is used to describe funding approaches in which funding is determined in part by base year allocations, expenditures, and/or enrollment.
+The variable block grant is used to describe funding approaches in which funding is determined in part by base year allocations, expenditures or enrollment.
 Many states use separate funding mechanisms to target resources to specific populations or areas of policy concern, such as extended school year services or specialized equipment.
 According to the CSEF report, a growing number of states have a separate funding stream that can be accessed by districts serving exceptionally "high-cost" special education students.